 NAGUCHI: Kashkari's work doesn't get high marks from everyone.
 One of his most significant projects at Treasury has been the Hope Now Alliance.
 Hope Now is a group of government and lending interests trying to rework consumer's mortgages so they aren't foreclosed.
 John Taylor is president and chief executive of the National Community Reinvestment Coalition.
 He says the program has only helped a small percentage of homeowners, because it doesn't require industry participation.

-Mr. JOHN TAYLOR ( President and Chief Executive, National Community Reinvestment Coalition ): I think where Neel is coming from Now Alliances, it's asking for a more voluntary system.
+JOHN TAYLOR: I think where Neel is coming from Now Alliances, it's asking for a more voluntary system.

 NAGUCHI: Even when it was clear foreclosures were rising, Taylor says, Kashkari didn't change his approach and was difficult to read.